mohamedbenhamou/Medical-Assistent-With-OpenAi-API/README.md

 # Medical-Assistent-With-OpenAi-API

-you need to remplace the API key ^^
+you need to replace the API key ^^